 How is blockchain being used in the creative industries, and can it change your life?

-The first event in AFTRS’ new professional development seminar series – Short, Sharp and Immediately Useful – will give you all the need-to-know info on blockchain, and how it may help you.
-This event is co-presented with Screen Australia and the Australia Council.
+The first event in AFTRS’ new professional development seminar series – Short, Sharp and Immediately Useful – will give you all the need-to-know info on blockchain and how it may help you.
+This event is co-presented with Screen Australia and the Australia Council for the Arts.

-In the first half of this seminar Ellie Rennie and Jason Potts from RMIT will discuss their provocation paper Blockchain and the Creative Industries, which brings together current thinking around the use of blockchain technology, concluding that the creative industries would benefit greatly from this new economic infrastructure – possibly more than any other segment of the economy.
+Part one: Ellie Rennie and Jason Potts from RMIT will discuss their provocation paper Blockchain and the Creative Industries with Peter Herbert, which brings together current thinking around the use of blockchain technology, concluding that the creative industries would benefit greatly from this new economic infrastructure – possibly more than any other segment of the economy.
+Don’t worry; they’ll also explain it in “layman’s terms”.

-Get a better understanding of blockchain, and it’s applications
+Get a better understanding of blockchain, and is applications

 Explore the challenges and opportunities for the creative industries in the blockchain economy

-Hear case studies of companies who have successfully integrated it into their business models, and how
+Hear case studies of companies that have successfully integrated blockchain into their business models, and how

 Why go to this seminar?